Agent Editor

 The App Does Not Start Locally

-This is often caused by validations that are executed in the after-startup logic.
-Make sure that the encryption key is set and all model and knowledge base documents are correctly configured with valid constant values.
+This is often caused by validations executed in the after-startup logic.
+Ensure the encryption key is set and all model and knowledge base documents are correctly configured with valid constant values.
 Check the Console pane in Studio Pro for additional details.

 Errors Pane Shows “Extension Agent-Editor Failed To Complete Its Consistency Checks”

 This is a known issue caused by internal timeouts.
 It is more likely to occur if there are many Agent documents as part of the project.
-You can resolve it by synchronizing the project directory (F4), running the project locally, or by making a small change in any agent-related document (for example, add a character to a system prompt and remove it again).
+Resolve this by synchronizing the project directory (F4), running the project locally, or by making a small change in any agent-related document (for example, add a character to a system prompt and remove it again).
 If it happens very frequently, contact Mendix Support.

 Agent Documents Are Not Visible in Agent Commons UI